gonzus/Math-Utils-XS/README.md

-Math::Utils::XS - Perl XS implementation for some Math routines
+Math::Utils::XS - Perl XS implementation of some Math routines